-Sneed scoop: City of Chicago to take on Equifax after huge data breach
+SNEED EXCLUSIVE: Chicago to take on Equifax after huge data breach

 Equifax is now facing blistering public criticism for not protecting the sensitive data — as well as not reporting the hacking problem when it occurred in July and not made public until late August, added Burke, who is working on the municipal action along with Hopkins.

-Hopkins also will propose a portion of the fines be appropriated to reimburse those Chicagoans who have suffered any lose as a result of Equifax’s conduct.
+Hopkins also will propose a portion of the fines be appropriated to reimburse those Chicagoans who have suffered any loss as a result of Equifax’s conduct.

 It’s been reported Equifax CEO Richard Smith, who abruptly “retired” Tuesday, made $15 million in salary and bonuses and stands to benefit from an $18 million golden parachute.